hbrobotics/hbrc_ros_robot_platform/electrical/master_board/rev_a/to_do.md

 ## Servos and Sonars

-* Add the low pass filter to the current sense.
+* (DONE) Add the low pass filter to the current sense.
-* Clean up schematic sheet to remove white space where voltage dividers were.
+* (DONE) Clean up schematic sheet to remove white space where voltage dividers were.

 ## Connectors

-* Make sure that 165's are 5V tollerant for sense connectors.
+* Make sure that 165's are 5V tolerant for sense connectors.
 * (DONE) Add Lidar id pins to lidar connector.
 * (DONE) Add pull-up resistors to LDR_ID0, LDR_ID1, LDR_ID2.
 * Route LDR_ID0, LDR_ID1, LDR_ID2 to